caddyserver/website/src/docs/markdown/conventions.md

 ```

 <aside class="tip">

 Caddy network addresses are not URLs.
-URLs couple the lower and higher layers of the <a href="https://en.wikipedia.org/wiki/OSI_model#Layer_architecture">OSI model</a>, but Caddy often uses network addresses independently of a specific application, so combining them would be problematic.
+URLs couple the lower and higher layers of the [OSI model](https://en.wikipedia.org/wiki/OSI_model#Layer_architecture), but Caddy often uses network addresses independently of a specific application, so combining them would be problematic.
 In Caddy, network addresses refer precisely to resources that can be dialed or bound at L3-L5, but URLs combine L3-L7, which is too many.
 A network address requires a host+port and path to be mutually exclusive, but URLs do not.
 Network addresses sometimes support port ranges, but URLs do not.

 </aside>